oodsway/logsum/README.md

 # Mac Version

-This code will not work on a Mac due to the differnce in the date command used by DarwinBSD.
+This code will not work on a Mac due to the difference in the date command used by DarwinBSD.
 A version that works on Mac is available but currently does not calculate experience by year correctly.
-My plan is to upload the Mac version project soon.
+I plan to upload the Mac version project soon.

 # ACKNOWLEDGEMENTS

-I received help with some code from posts I found in the StackOverFlow and reddit communities.
+I received help with some of the code from posts I found in the StackOverFlow and reddit communities.
 I cited these sources in the code.
 I am grateful to the community for those who so willingly share their knowledge.

-I'd like to thank Dan Checkoway of logshare.com for his demo_pilot_database that I used to improve the code and for allowing me to include this data in the project.
+Finally, I'd like to thank Dan Checkoway of [Logshare](http://www.logshare.com/) for allowing access to the demo_pilot_database that I used to improve the code and for allowing me to include the logshare_demo.csv data in the project.
+You can use the import feature in logsum to switch between databases.